-Life is about lessons, creating a positive shadow, making the world a better place for everyone and every living thing.
+Life is about lessons, creating a positive shadow, and making the world better for everyone and every living thing.
 The experience of life is the journey.

 When we are ready, the quest calls us.
-It’s the innate desire which prompts us to seek answers to the important questions about who we are, what we are and why we are here.
+The innate desire prompts us to seek answers to the important questions about who we are, what we are, and why we are here.
 This adventure begins when you answer the call.
 So, what does answering the call entail?
 What do I have to do?
 Where do you want to go?

-If you have a destination in mind, you can create a roadmap to get there.
+If you have a destination in mind, you can create a roadmap.
 Let’s say you want to be enlightened.
 Start with the tools that expand your awareness.
 If you want to be a spiritual writer, start writing.
 Or perhaps you want to be a Guru.
 If that is your goal, start by helping people and learning as mantras as you can.
-Maybe your goal is simply to learn and grow.
+Maybe your goal is to learn and grow.
 If that is your goal, you can start by reading the articles and learning some of the spiritual methods provided on this website.

 As you travel this mystical adventure of life, unexpected things happen.
 Life can make you change course.
 So you’ll need to revise your plan from time to time.
 You will learn the most important journey you can take is one of self-discovery.
 If you ignore this opportunity, you will regret it.

 The inner quest is what Joseph Campbell refers to as the hero’s journey.
-It is the term he uses to describe the common story elements found many spiritual traditions and even popular stories.
-Several processes help us on this inward adventure, called spiritual technologies.
+He uses this term to describe the common story elements found in many spiritual traditions and even popular stories.
+Several processes help us on this inward adventure called spiritual technologies.
 It is a pattern that helps us make sense of the chaos of life.

 Mr. Campbell (1) was a literature professor at Sarah Lawrence College.
 His passion was the investigation of ancient cultures, where he taught comparative religious studies.
 Mr. Campbell authored many books, but his crowning achievement is the work “The Hero with a Thousand Faces.”
-In this work, he discusses the archetypal hero that we find at the heart of my religions and stories which resonate.
+In this work, he discusses the archetypal hero at the heart of many religions and the stories that resonate.